Survey says peso exchange rate could change up to 8% this year

 Nearly half of the forex pros — 46% — said the $1 trillion NAFTA trade pact is the macro-economic factor that will have the biggest impact on the peso, while 34% said it would be most affected by the election.

-NAFTA is slated to enter its eighth round of negotiations just a few weeks from now.
+NAFTA is slated to enter its eighth round of negotiations only a few weeks from now.

 Survey participants also projected interest rates in Mexico to be between 7% and 8% by the end of this year.
 Specifically, 66% expect it to fall in that range, while 28% think it may be headed higher than 8% and 6% of people project a rate below 7%.